 Rinse fish and dry on paper towels.

-Place 3 or 4 slashes in the skin of each fillet (not all the way through); place together sandwich style.
+Place 3 or 4 slashes in skin of each fillet (not through); sandwich together.

-Crush fennel seeds with mortar and pestle or rolling pin between 2 sheets of wax paper.
+Crush fennel seeds with mortar and pestle or rolling pin.

 Combine fennel with salt, pepper, brandy and oil; mix well.